 In another experiment, a bunch of white Californians were regressed to the 1850s and an unspecified 'extraordinary number' said that they were Asians.
 Nimoy wonders whether they were reincarnations of Chinese railroad labourers?

 The mechanics of this just keep making less sense.

 Now talking to a woman in Connecticut who had 'strong feelings' about 1857 India.
 She called 'Professor' Hans Holzer (remember him?
-From the haunted houses episode) who, in addition to being a ghost hunter could also regress people through past lives, apparently.
+From the Ghosts episode?) who, in addition to being a ghost hunter could also regress people through past lives, apparently.
 There's a very nice montage of childhood images as he regresses her through her youth.
 There's a tracking shot along a beach that is particularly pretty.